Visual arts and crafts

 Northland’s newspapers have helped build local identity.
 The Northland Age at Kaitāia had its origins in 1904.
 The Northern Advocate was launched at Whāngārei in 1875.
 It was purchased in 1902 by Frank Mander, the father of author Jane Mander who until 1906 was its junior reporter.
 Dargaville and Kaikohe have also had long-lived newspapers.

 Theatrical and literary groups have flourished in some towns.
 Regular arts and music festivals are held, notably the Bay of Islands Arts Festival based at Kerikeri.
-Northland has also produced nationally recognised performers such as comedian Pio Terei, and Warren Maxwell, a vocalist with Trinity Roots and saxophonist with Fat Freddy’s Drop.
+Northland has produced nationally recognised performers such as comedian Pio Terei, and Warren Maxwell, a vocalist with Trinity Roots and saxophonist with Fat Freddy’s Drop.
+Renowned opera singer Joan Kennaway has long trained Northland singers of international repute, such as baritone Kawiti Waetford.